PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/HTTP.md

 # HTTP Library

-The [Crawler](Crawler.md) is a key component that needs to access web resources, necessitating a library for making HTTP calls.
-To address this, we implemented an HTTP library that integrates several robust, pre-existing libraries.
+The [Crawler](Crawler.md) is a key component that needs to access web resources, requiring a library for making HTTP calls.
+To address this, an **HTTP library** that integrates several robust, pre-existing libraries was implemented.

 Below is the general structure, presented in UML.